Peppermint: Research and health effects

-Peppermint oil is under preliminary research for its potential as a short-term treatment for irritable bowel syndrome, and has supposed uses in traditional medicine for minor ailments.
+Peppermint oil is under preliminary research for its potential as a short-term treatment for irritable bowel syndrome.
+High oral doses of peppermint oil (500 mg) can cause mucosal irritation and mimic heartburn.

 Peppermint oil and leaves have a cooling effect when used topically for muscle pain, nerve pain, relief from itching, or as a fragrance.
-High oral doses of peppermint oil (500 mg) can cause mucosal irritation and mimic heartburn.

-Peppermint roots bioaccumulate radium, so the plant may be effective for phytoremediation of radioactively contaminated soil.
+Peppermint oil had supposed uses in ancient traditional medicine for minor gastrointestinal diseases.

 Culinary and other uses

 Fresh or dried peppermint leaves are often used alone in peppermint tea or with other herbs in herbal teas (tisanes, infusions).
 Peppermint is used for flavouring ice cream, candy, fruit preserves, alcoholic beverages, chewing gum, toothpaste, and some shampoos, soaps, and skin care products.

 Menthol activates cold-sensitive TRPM8 receptors in the skin and mucosal tissues, and is the primary source of the cooling sensation that follows the topical application of peppermint oil.

-Peppermint oil is also used in construction and plumbing to test for the tightness of pipes and disclose leaks by its odor.
+Peppermint oil is also used in construction and plumbing to test for the tightness of pipes and disclose leaks by its odour.